ppy/osu-wiki/wiki/Mapping_Techniques/Rhythm/en.md

 **Triplet Streams** uses a set of three hit circles that requires to be tapped in a quick succession.
 These are commonly placed in a 1/4 beat snap divisor depending on BPM of the map.

-They can some in a single succession or multiple depending on what the mapper wishes.
+They can come in a single succession or multiple depending on what the mapper wishes.

 Note, Triplet Steams does **not** refer to an actual triplet in [music theory](/wiki/Beatmap_Editor_Guides/Music_Theory).